Basuto Gun War: Background

 In 1858, hostilities broke out between the Basuto and the Orange Free State.
 Inferior in both marksmanship and materiel, the Basuto suffered a series of defeats in wars that lasted until 1868.
 In 1866, the two sides signed the Treaty of Thaba Bosiu, whereby Moshoeshoe ceded most of his kingdom's arable land to the Boers.
 Hostilities resumed soon afterwards, and the Boers began employing a scorched earth policy, leading to starvation among the Basuto.
-The Basuto appealed to British High Commissioner for Southern Africa Sir Philip Edmond Wodehouse and the Colony of Natal for protection.
+The Basuto appealed to British High Commissioner for Southern Africa Sir Philip Wodehouse and the Colony of Natal for protection.
 Although, initially reluctant to intervene, on 12 March 1868 Wodehouse proclaimed Basutoland to be a royal dominion.

-The Basuto, who became part of the British Empire out of necessity, viewed any kind of colonial administration as “a snake in the house”.
+The Basuto, who became part of the British Empire out of necessity, viewed any kind of colonial administration as "a snake in the house".
 While the British, saw it as their responsibility to westernize their new subjects.
 Wodehouse therefore supported a gradual introduction of colonial laws, so as not to provoke backlash from the Basuto.
 Basutoland's legal status remained unclear, with the Colonial Office at various times calling it a crown colony and a protectorate.
 Letsie I, who succeeded Moshoeshoe in 1870, viewed the annexation as merely a treaty of alliance and protection.
 Basuto chiefs therefore actively challenged the efforts of British authorities to enact major reforms without prior consultations.
 On 31 December 1870, Sir Henry Barkly was appointed as the new High Commissioner for Southern Africa.
 The British had long entertained the idea of incorporating Basutoland into the Cape Colony, and Barkly immediately pushed for annexation on the premise of the financial costs incurred by the colony's policing of Basutoland.
 The bill confirming the annexation was approved by the Cape Parliament on 11 August 1871.